mckennapsean/dissertation/content/06-security.md

 visualization designer across the various discourse channels, design methods, and resulting visualization artifacts.
-What is unique is how a previous design process, presented in [@sec:formulation], fed into this design study and the unique impact of the various visualization artifacts had on the final BubbleNet dashboard visualization system.
+What is unique is how a previous design process, presented in [@sec:formulation], fed into this design study and the unique impact that the previous visualization artifacts had on the final BubbleNet dashboard visualization system.

 The first portion of this design study was informed by a previous domain